-Listing and admission to trading:

-This Base Prospectus has been approved by the CCSF.
+Listing and admission to trading: This Base Prospectus has been approved by the CSSF.
 Application has been made to the Luxembourg Stock Exchange for the Mortgage Notes to be admitted during the period of 12 months from the date of approval of this Base Prospectus to the Official List of the Luxembourg Stock Exchange and to trading on the Market.
 The Mortgage Notes may also be listed or admitted to trading, as the case may be, on such other or further stock exchange(s) or markets as may be agreed between the Issuer and the relevant Dealer in relation to each Series.
 Unlisted Mortgage Notes not admitted to trading on any market may also be issued.
+The CSSF does not approve any information which is exclusively related to unlisted Mortgage Notes.